 With a dedicated vegan within our family, we recently have started welcoming new, previously unknown ingredients like the quinoa.
 What is it?
 How does it taste?
 How does it cook?
 And yes, I admit, the first glances into the quinoa plate have not been so inviting.
 Daring to try a taste we have been surprised to admit that it tastes OK.
 Trying a new recipe, however like this quinoa burgers, has been a complete new level of family cuisine adventure.
 But, boy was it worth it!

 Quinoa is a complete protein containing all nine essential amino acids.
 It’s light and fluffy in texture but has that whole grain ability to fill people up, as we have discovered with these burgers.
-They don’t look much but just but just two or three are more then enough to feel a grown up person up.
+They don’t look much but just two or three are more then enough to feel a grown up person up.
 The taste however is absolutely amazing!
 The parmigiano makes all the difference, adding this delicious touch of salty baked perfection, giving character to the plain in nature quinoa burgers.

 What I love about this recipe is how versatile it is.
 Just choose your veggies and overall burger filling next to the quinoa and voila!
-You quinoa burgers are ready!
+Your quinoa burgers are ready!
 Served with a light salad, lemon slice and a delicious yogurt, mayonnaise and lemon juice dressing our Sunday lunch is a pure delight.

 - 2 eggs

 - 1 small onion

 - handful of rocket salad

 - 1 lemon (juice of one lemon, plus slices)